-The Salmon Technical Team and the Council staff express their thanks for the expert assistance provided by Ms. Ranelle Reber, Ms. Erica Weyland, and Ms. Danielle Williams, Washington Department of Fish and Wildlife; Mr. Ian Pritchard, Mr. Lane Jackson, and Ms. Audrey Dean, California Department of Fish and Wildlife and numerous other tribal and agency personnel in completing this report.
+The Salmon Technical Team and the Council staff express their thanks for the expert assistance provided by Ms. Erica Weyland, Ms. Danielle Williams, and Mr. Kyle Van de Graaf, Washington Department of Fish and Wildlife; Ms. Nadine Hurtado, and Mr. Eric Schindler, Oregon Department of Fish and Wildlife; Mr. Ian Pritchard, California Department of Fish and Wildlife and numerous other tribal and agency personnel in completing this report.